Carla Kelly: Writing career

-Kelly has also written an acclaimed series of short stories about the men, women and children of Fort Laramie during the Indian Wars era of American history.
+Kelly has also written a series of short stories about the men, women and children of Fort Laramie during the Indian Wars era of American history.
 In 2003 her entire collection of Indian War stories was re-published in Here's to the Ladies: Stories from the Frontier Army.
 Two of these stories A Season for Heroes and Kathleen Flaherty's Long Winter were awarded Spur Awards from the Western Writers of America.